PROVIDING ACCURATE, RELIABLE AND STRAIGHT TO THE POINT KNOWLEDGE ABOUT DIFFERENT IT TOOLS EXPLAINED WITH PRACTICAL EXAMPLES

 In this article we’ll specifically learn the way to use the conditional formatting based on another cell in Google Sheets.

-Conditional formatting is generally done on the basis of the data or values in the cell itself but many conditions can arise when we need to given this control to the values in other cells.
+Conditional formatting is generally done on the basis of the data or values in the cell itself but many conditions can arise when we need to give this control to the values in other cells which is called as conditional formatting based on another cell. [ The topic which we are discussing ].

 WE CAN EASILY CONDITION THE CELLS TO HIGHLIGHT THE DATA ON THE BASIS OF VALUE CONTAINED IN SOME DIFFERENT CELL.